 Does this sound familiar?
-Notice arrives that your CCHP or CCHP-RN certification or your nursing license is due next month.
-Plenty of time to get the required continuing education (CE), right?
-The notice is set aside (if you are like me it gets printed and set on the pile on the right side of my desk) and the next time the paper shows up, submission is due tomorrow.
-Not that this has ever happened to me (well, alright, it did happen just last month….).
-So, just in case this might happen to you (I’m sure it won’t, but just in case) here is my list of four quick sources of correctional nursing continuing education that you can access online and complete immediately.
-First, though, is a clarification of requirements:
+Notice arrives that your CCHP or CCHP-RN certification or your nursing license renewal is due next month.
+Plenty of time to get the required continuing education hours (CEs), right?
+The notice is set aside (if you are like me it gets printed and set on the pile on the right side of my desk) and the next time the paper shows up, submission is due tomorrow!
+So, just in case this might happen to you (I’m sure it won’t, but just in case) here is my list of three excellent sources of correctional nursing continuing education that you can access online and complete immediately.
+First, though, is a clarification of requirements.

 Some states have specific content requirements as part of the total CE needed.
 For example, Florida RNs are required to complete 24 hours of appropriate continuing education (CE) during each renewal period, including two (2) hours relating to prevention of medical errors.
-In addition to these 24 hours of general CE, each RN must complete two (2) hours of domestic violence CE every third renewal for a total of 26 hours.
-Specific requirements are addressed by state in the link above.
+In addition to these 24 hours of general CE hours, each RN must complete two (2) hours of domestic violence CE every third renewal for a total of 26 hours.

 CCHP and CCHP-RN Recertification